fluidtrends/awsome/docs/bucket/README.md

 **```create()```**
 *Returns a Promise*

 Creates a brand new bucket, unless it already exists.
+Currently, the bucket gets assigned a Public Policy.

 *Example:*